-At Boston Trust Walden we regularly highlight our focus on “high quality companies.”
-And as a result, we are frequently asked “what does high quality mean to you”?
+At Boston Trust Walden, we regularly highlight our focus on high quality companies.

 Simply put, high quality companies are those that have delivered strong and steady economic returns and are well positioned to continue to do so into the future.
 Of course, we acknowledge that there is no absolute standard for “high quality,” and that the concept itself is subjective.
 More important, while the idea may seem straightforward, successfully identifying such businesses is not.